refgenie/refgenie/docs/install.md

 # Listing assets

-Now you can use the `list` command to show local assets (which will be empty at first) or the `listr` command to show available remote assets:
+Now you can use the `refgenie list` command to show local assets (which will be empty at first) or the `listr` command to show available remote assets:

 ```console
 refgenie list